Litoria kroombitensis

 Description

 A medium-sized species of frog reaching up to 4.5 cm in body length.
 It has a green or light brown back, or a combination of both, sometimes with several small black spots.
 There is a brown stripe from the tip of the snout to the arm.
 There is also a series of white patches along the upper lip.
 The belly is white.
 The pupil is horizontal, and the iris is gold.
 The armpits are orange, and the groin and backs of the thighs are red.
 Fingers are slightly webbed and the toes are nearly fully webbed, both with small discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Dryopsophus, resulting in the proposed species name of Dryopsophus kroombitensis.

 Breeding Biology